Post Summary: The Best Things To Do In Olympic National Park (Washington State)

 High Divide / Seven Lakes Basin Loop

 This multi-day backpacking trip in the Olympic Mountains is perfect for stargazers and wilderness explorers.
-It’s also perfect people who want to experience the park with fewer crowds.
+It’s also perfect for people who want to experience the park with fewer crowds.
 Start either at Sol Duc Falls Trail and make a loop, or opt for a thru-hike that ends in the Hoh Rainforest.

 This trail is best taken in late August or early September.
 This way, all the snow has likely melted and the autumn rains have yet to come!
 Make sure to obtain a wilderness permit before you begin your hike.